nadeemb53/sn-events-translator/README.md

 ---

-*Built for Status Network events in Korea*
+*Built for Status Network events in South Korea*